Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/README.md

 There are multiple ways to deploy this project to Azure.
 We provide two options in this repository:

 1. via template deployment and VS Code extension - more information is available [here](documentation/DEPLOYMENT-VSCODE.md)
-2. via [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview)  - more information is available [here](documentation/DEPLOYMENT-AZD.md)
+2. via [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview) using `azd up`  - more information is available [here](documentation/DEPLOYMENT-AZD.md)

 ## What's next?